John A. Lesner

 John Adam Lesner (June 26, 1868 – July 5, 1938) was an American Democratic politician who served twice as a member of the Senate of Virginia, from 1908 to 1916 and from 1923 until his death in 1938.
+The district had two senators from 1924 until 1932, and lawyer James Smith Barron was the other senator until census-based reapportionment also changed the district number.

 The Lesner Bridge in Virginia Beach, Virginia is named after him.